 Snow possible on the 1st day of May

-An occluded low-pressure system has brought days of clouds and scattered rain across southeast Wisconsin.
-Now it could also bring snow starting off May!
+MILWAUKEE - An occluded low-pressure system has brought days of clouds and scattered rain across southeast Wisconsin.
+It could also bring snow to start May!

-Heaviest snowfall will accumulate in northeastern Wisconsin into the Upper Peninsula, where 5-18" of snow is possible.
+The heaviest snowfall will accumulate in northeastern Wisconsin into the Upper Peninsula, where 5-18" of snow is possible.
 While there will be enough cold air and moisture circulating around this low to provide snow to southeast Wisconsin, we will not see amounts nearly that high.
+We will see rain changing to snow after 4-5am.
+Snowy and windy conditions are expected for the Monday morning commute.
+Less than 1" in Milwaukee, but 1-3" possible northwest of Milwaukee.
+We change over to rain by early afternoon.
+By the afternoon you won't even know it had snowed.
+Just be careful during the morning commute with low visibility and possibly a few slick spots.

 Historically, snow isn't favorable in May.
 In fact, a trace of snow in May typically occurs every 2 to 4 years, while a tenth of an inch of snow or more in May only occurs every 20 to 30 years.